Francesco-Zeno-Costanzo/ODE/README.md

 In some particular case, as in Schrodinger's equation where the initial condition are known, if the potential is even, we can use the energy as parameter.
-Two examples are in buca quadrata e osc.arm-s
+Two examples are in buca quadrata e osc.arm-s (see repository: quantum-mechanics)

 ## Adaptive integrator